 Don’t forget: Once you have moved in, you will need to register with the public administration office ("Bürgeramt").
 You will also need to re-register if you change accommodation within Mainz.

-The students’ residences / dormitories are allocated by the Service International Students - SIS of the Studierendenwerk Mainz.
-More information on the different types of rooms, prices and the application form for accommodation (“Wohnheimantrag”) is available on the homepage of the Service International Students - SIS.
+More information on the different types of rooms, prices and the application form for accommodation (“Wohnheimantrag”) is available on the Website Housing International.
 Please also submit your application for a room in a students’ dormitory even before you get the official letter of acceptance at JGU.
 You will only need to present your matriculation certificate at the time of moving in.

 A room in the students’ residences is guaranteed for all Exchange students who apply within the deadline.